pdcal/CodeDojos/SecretSanta/README.md

 # Original Description

-This is derived from a quiz posted on rubyquiz.com see: http://rubyquiz.com/quiz2.html
+This is derived from a quiz posted on rubyquiz.com see: http://rubyquiz.com/quiz2.html.
+Don't forget to review the [Assessment Criteria](README.md#assessment-criteria) in the top level readme.

 ## Problem Description